Voxel-Fox-Ltd/VoxelBotUtils/docs/voxelbotutils.cogs.utils.rst

    :members:

    .. note::
-       This util is also available as a converter, though it can be used independently as well.
+       This util is also available as an argument converter for your commands, though it can be used outide of being a converter as well via use of the `.parse` classmethod.

    .. code-block:: python

-      value = voxelbotutils.TimeValue(600)
+      value = voxelbotutils.TimeValue(606)
-      value.clean  # '10m'
+      value.clean  # '10m6s'
+      value.clean_spaced  # '10m 6s'
-      value = voxelbotutils.TimeValue.parse('10m')
+      value = voxelbotutils.TimeValue.parse('10m6s')
-      value.duration  # 600
+      value.duration  # 606